Azure/Cloud-Native/website/blog-cnny/2023-02-16/index.md

 Extensions can be auto upgraded using minor versions, but it requires extra management and configuration.
 Using Scope parameter, it can be installed on the whole cluster or per namespace.

-AKS Extensios requires an Azure CLI extension to be installed.
+AKS Extensions requires an Azure CLI extension to be installed.
 To add or update this CLI extension use the following commands:
 ```azurecli
 az extension add --name k8s-extension
 ```